Palmaïa, The House of AïA, is a very highly rated, 5 Star, wellness retreat in a private corner of Playacar Beach, Playa del Carmen.

 Holistic activities are a huge focus here and the whole experience can be quite magical.
 More conventional resort activities are also available (and guests can also use the facilities of the larger Sandos Playacar Resort next door).

 The food here is exceptional, and mainly, though not entirely, vegan.
-It has undoubtedly among the best vegan food on the Riviera Maya, and remember again that it’s an all inclusive.
+It has undoubtedly some of the best vegan food in the Riviera Maya, and remember again that it’s an all-inclusive.

-Those with a sensitive stomach for Bobo pretentiousness though should be warned that private butlers are referred to as ‘Nomadic Guides’, and that’s just one example!
+Those with a sensitive stomach for bobo pretentiousness though should be warned that what would be known as a private butler in most other resorts is referred to here as a ‘Nomadic Guide’.

 Standards include King or Queen size beds, balconies or terraces, sofas, large bathtubs sitting between the bed area and the bathroom, large cable TV, minibar